gazzamc/Flix/README.md

 - Video stream resolution based on subscription tier (custom video player needed).
 - Grabbing images when adding new videos (Admin)
 - A more refined search app.
+- Dynamic loading of results as the user scrolls (to prevent loading all videos at once)

 ## Technologies Used